JaredMcB/DDRM/ResearchJournal.md

 from `Model_Reduction_Dev.jl` to `AnalysisToolbox.jl`.

 I also updated `auto_times` in the `AnalysisToolbox.jl`.
 There was a problem with me lagging the length of the series.
 Inserting the  "- 1" here was required, in `L = minimum([lx - 1, 10^6])`.

+3:00 PM - I continue to investigate the LSDE model.
+It seems that the number of effective samples was a role to play in the accuracy of the wiener filter.
+So, I will try to quantify this.

+3:58 PM - It is apparent that this issue I began the day investigating is a problem with the effective number of samples.
+When A = -0.05 the autocorrelation time I computed with `auto_times` was about 20 seconds. run for 9,000 seconds this made the effective number of samples about 500, which would seem unacceptable. so I ran it with `t_stop = 1e5` and went from `h_wf[1,1,1] = -.56` to `h_wf[1,1,1] = -1.2` which is better. (the WF took 81 secs to compute with a series of size 9,920,232).

+I started a new session and now what to try `t_stop = 1e6` but with `gap = 10` this should take up the about the same memory but stretch further, as in have about 10 times more effective samples.
+This got the wiener filter even closer to the solution.
+Now I try `gap = 100` and `t_stop = 1e7`

+I think I want to give thelio a job.
+I would like to investigate the convergence of the Wiener filter.

+4:49 PM - I am done for the day.
+Tomorrow I will see how these wiener filters run.